ColleagueRiley/RSGL/README.md

 ![The RSGL logo](https://github.com/ColleagueRiley/RSGL/blob/main/RSGL_logo.png?raw=true)

-RSGL is A modular simple-to-use cross-platform GUI library for easily creating GUI apps and games.
-It combines the freedom of lower-level GUI libraries with modern C techniques, offering both simplicity and convenience.
+RSGL is a modular simple-to-use cross-platform GUI library for easily creating GUI apps and games.
+It combines the freedom of lower-level libraries with modern C techniques, thus offering both simplicity and convenience.

 It currently supports Linux, Windows and MacOS